Cam'ron: Kanye West

+J. Cole

+Cam'ron filed a lawsuit against J. Cole in October 2025 over their April 2024 collaboration "Ready '24".
+In his claim, he alleges that his guest appearance came with the agreement that Cole would return the favor, either by featuring on a song or by appearing on his podcast.
+The filing, which claims Cam'ron's verse was recorded in June 2022, lists several instances from 2022 to 2024 in which Cole was allegedly requested to fulfill his promise but did not.

 Personal life

-On October 23, 2005, Cam'ron was leaving a nightclub in Washington D.C., having performed the day before at Howard University.
-While stopped at a traffic light at the intersection of New York and New Jersey Avenue shortly after midnight, a passenger of a nearby car threatened Cam'ron to "give up" his 2006 Lamborghini.
+On October 23, 2005, Cam'ron was leaving a nightclub in Washington, D.C., having performed the day before at Howard University.
+While stopped at a traffic light at the intersection of New York and New Jersey Avenues shortly after midnight, a passenger of a nearby car threatened Cam'ron to "give up" his 2006 Lamborghini.
 Cam'ron resisted, and the man then shot him.
 Cam'ron was struck at least once as he was holding the steering wheel, but he was able to drive, going the wrong way on streets and flashing his lights, until a fan drove him to Howard University Hospital.
 The gunman and passenger drove off, crashed into a parked car, and fled the scene.
 D.C.
 Metro Police recovered a cell phone from the scene of the crash, which they tried to use to trace the suspects.
 He stated that he does not know who shot him, although later, in the song "Gotta Love It" featuring Max B, Cam'ron claims that he saw the gunman throw up the Roc-A-Fella Records diamond hand signal before shots were fired.

+On April 22, 2007, Cam'ron was interviewed on 60 Minutes as part of a piece on the Stop Snitchin' movement.
+He stated that he would "not help the police" try to locate a potential shooter, saying he is "not a snitch" and helping the police would probably hurt his record sales, adding "It's about business but it's still also a code of ethics."
+When asked by Anderson Cooper if he would tell the police if a serial killer was living next to him, Cam'ron replied "I would probably move" but would not inform the police.
+He later apologized, calling it an "error in judgement": "Where I come from, once word gets out that you've cooperated with the police that only makes you a bigger target of criminal violence.
+That is a dark reality in so many neighborhoods like mine across America.
+I'm not saying its right, but its reality."
+Cam'ron has had contact with the police in the past.
+According to The Smoking Gun, New York Police Department records indicate that Giles filed a report with police after he was assaulted by 15 unidentified men at a park in Harlem in 1999.